 First developed in 1995, the current fourth generation system was launched by the National Blood Authority (NBA) in August 2012.
-ABDR is managed in collaboration with the Australian Haemophilia Centre Directors' Organisation (AHCDO), Haemophilia Foundation Australia and all Australian governments and is overseen by a Steering Committee, chaired by Dr John Rowell from the Queensland Haemophilia Centre.
+ABDR is managed in collaboration with the Australian Haemophilia Centre Directors' Organisation (AHCDO), Haemophilia Foundation Australia and all Australian governments and is overseen by a Steering Committee, chaired by Dr Simon McRae from the South Australia Haemophilia Treatment Centre.

 Adding new patients to ABDR